The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 Introducing the Discounted Cash Flow Valuation

-To answer that question, we need to bring in a useful new tool.
+To answer those questions, we need to bring in a useful new tool.

 Doing so involves a discounted cash flow analysis.
 A DCF estimates future free cash flows — i.e. the cash that a company generates after paying all of its operational and capital costs — and then discounts them to the present day.
 The end result is a fair value, representing what that shares are worth for investors to pay to be the owners of those future free cash flows.